-In order to address the risk of staff shortages, at a time when recruitment and staff turnover are fundamental issues for our sector, Colisée has measured salary trends for its employees in France since 2019.
-Median monthly pay has risen by 20% between 2019 and 2023, or +4.7% per year on average.
-This increase is +1.7 points higher than inflation (+3.0% per year on average) (see pages 52 and 53 of the 2023 Mission Committee Report).
+To address the risk of staff shortages, at a time when recruitment and staff turnover are fundamental issues for our sector, Colisée has measured salary trends for its employees in France since 2019.

-With regard to the risk of breaches of data confidentiality regulations, since 2023 Colisée has been animating the DPO community with a view to continuous improvement and the implementation of best practices in line with regulatory developments.
-In all our projects, GDPR compliance is a criterion of choice and decision.
-To ensure the effectiveness of the approach, Colisée plans to have a GDPR audit carried out by an external stakeholder in 2024.
+With regard to the risk of breaching data privacy regulations, since 2023, Colisée has been leading the DPO community in a logic of continuous improvement and implementation of best practices in compliance with regulatory developments.
+In all our projects, RGPD compliance is a selection and decision-making criterion.

-With regard to the risk of cyber-attack, from 2024 onwards, governance will be strengthened with a cyber security committee led by Colisée's IT Director, bringing together all subsidiaries.
+With regard to the risk of cyber-attack, from 2024 onwards, governance will be strengthened with a cyber security committee headed by Colisée's IS Director and bringing together all subsidiaries.

-With regard to the risks of corruption, 100% of the members of the management committees took the e-learning training course in 2023.
-In addition, the business intelligence firm commissioned on corruption issues has drawn up action plans following the review carried out in 2023.
-These actions must be implemented both by Colisée headquarters and by each of the subsidiaries.
+With regard to corruption risks, 100% of the members of the management committees recruited in 2024 took the dedicated e-learning training course that same year.
+In addition, the firm providing services on corruption issues drew up action plans following the review carried out in 2023.
+These actions have been partially implemented in France and Belgium - and are still in progress in 2025 - and have been fully implemented in Italy and Spain.
+Actions and recommendations will continue in 2025.

 They aim, firstly, to mitigate the risks of unethical practices to which Colisée employees may be exposed and, secondly, to ensure Colisée's compliance with the provisions of Article 17 (II) of the "Sapin 2" law.
-These action plans will be drawn up in 2024.
+These action plans will be drawn up in 2025, and the entire whistleblowing process is being reviewed internally, to ensure its robustness.

-Environment - Mitigation measures
+Environment - Mitigation Measures